Carmen Polo: Marriage

-Birth of only child
+Only child

 The honeymoon lasted only a few days.
 Franco was needed in North Africa, and he did not wish to be accompanied by his wife.
 This forced separation lasted fifteen months.
 At age 32, Franco was promoted to full colonel and made official commander of the Legion.
-He finally established a home, in Melilla and Polo joined him.
+He finally established a home in Melilla, and Polo joined him.
 Franco soon rose to the rank of general.
 This began a new and difficult life for Polo, who would have to accustom herself to her husband's constant and unpredictable reassignments.
 They moved from Madrid to Zaragoza, back to Oviedo, to the Canary Islands and after the Spanish Civil War, to Salamanca and Burgos.
 "I felt like an authentic nomad", she said on one occasion.

 In the winter of 1926, Polo moved from Zaragoza to Oviedo, hoping to bear a son.
 The Francos had been married three years and had produced no children.
 This delay, abnormal at that time, gave rise to many rumours.
-In the end, Polo gave birth to a daughter, Carmen Franco y Polo, known by the nicknames Nenuca, Carmencita, and Morita.
+Later, it was officially reported that Polo gave birth to a daughter, Carmen Franco y Polo, known by the nicknames Nenuca, Carmencita, and Morita.
+However, historian and hispanist Paul Preston claims that Carmen may have actually been the biological daughter of Franco's younger brother, Ramón Franco and a prostitute who died after giving birth to her.
+The theory stems from rumours that Francisco Franco was sterile following a serious abdominal injury he had suffered in 1916.
+Furthermore, there is a lack of photographs showing Carmen Polo pregnant, photos of María del Carmen as a baby, and discrepancies in birth records.